 States with the Highest and Lowest Electricity Prices

 It is also important to note that various states have different electricity prices.
-For example, the states with the highest electricity prices are Hawaii, Connecticut, Alaska, Rhode Island, and Massachusetts.
-It shouldn’t be surprising to see states with the coldest winters with the highest electricity cost.
-In the states with the highest electricity price, the average monthly electric bill for a 3-bedroom house was above $160.
+For example, the states with the highest electricity prices are Hawaii, Alaska, Massachusetts, Connecticut, and Rhode Island.
+It shouldn’t be surprising to see states with the coldest winters with also the highest cost of electricity.
+In the states with the highest electricity price, the average monthly electric bill was above $160.

-Use Sq Ft to determine the Average electricity bill for a 3-bedroom house.
+Use Sq Ft to determine the Average electricity bill for a 3-bedroom house

 Why is my Electric Bill so High?

+There is also an untrue assumption that energy efficient products cost more money than non energy efficient products.
+However modern technology has led to lower prices and more affordability in terms of energy efficiency.
 The US Department of Energy estimates that you can save around $2,200 a year through energy-efficient measures.
 Remember, your home is an investment, and sometimes spending a little more upfront can save you more in the long run.

-The average electric bill for 4 bedroom house
+Average electric bill for 4 bedroom house

 The average electricity bill for a 4 bedroom house should be similar to that of a 3 bedroom house.
 As mentioned above, your electric bill will be determined by your house size and appliances.